rickbradley124/hello-world/README.md

 # hello-world

-This is a repository for sharing ideas and discussions
+Using this area as an opportunity to learn more about GIT.
+Interestingly that a number of actions are already coded.
+Think this will be nice for sharing code.